joshukraine/dotfiles-raspbian/README.md

 	# Select the desired font (I use Terminus) and size (I like 12x24).

+I recently got a new keyboard/mouse combo.
+When I first connected them, the mouse was super slow and laggy.
+After a bit of googling, I fixed it using the following steps based on this [GitHub issue](https://github.com/raspberrypi/linux/issues/642).

+	# 1. Edit the file cmdline.txt
+	sudo nano /boot/cmdline.txt

+	# 2. Add the following in-line to whatever is already in the file.
+	usbhid.mousepoll=0

+	# 3. Save and close the file and reboot.
+Problem solved.

 ### Notes

 In case you're not me, you'll want to add your own name and email to `~/.dotfiles-raspbian/gitconfig`.